stupidmankind/BYpassDoc/docs/source/commands/winappstartautomation.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected window application.

 **WinApp Location**
-	Enter the location of the windows application to automate
+	Enter the location of the windows application to automate.